 Table 1-2: Number of Air Carriers, Railroads, Interstate Motor Carriers, Marine Vessel Operators, and Pipeline Operators

 b Figures are for the fiscal year, October through September.
 The Federal Motor Carrier Safety Administration deletes motor carriers from the Motor Carrier Management Information System (MCMIS) when they receive an official notice of a change in status.
 This most often occurs when a safety audit or compliance review is attempted.
-As a result, inactive carriers may be included in the MCMIS.
+As a result, many inactive carriers are included in the MCMIS.

 c The printed source materials do not contain totals for the number of operators and data files from which the figures can be determined are not available prior to 1993.

 d There is some overlap among the operators for the pipeline modes so the total number of pipeline operators is lower than the sum for the three pipeline modes.

 e Prior to 1980, the source of motor carrier data was the Interstate Commerce Commission (ICC), which was abolished on Jan.
 1, 1996.
 (Certain functions were transferred to the Surface Transportation Board and the Department of Transportation.)
 The system used by ICC to collect motor carrier data differs significantly from that used by the Federal Motor Carrier Safety Administration in its Motor Carrier Management Information System (MSMIS), which began operations in 1980.
 The MCMIS is updated weekly, but archive versions are not retained.
 Because of differences between the two systems, data are not comparable and thus are not included here.

 f This value is for 1986.
 The number of hazardous liquid pipeline operators is not available for prior years.